ronnychevalier/cargo-multivers/README.md

 Each version is built with a set of CPU features (e.g., `+cmpxchg16b,+fxsr,+sse,+sse2,+sse3`) from a CPU (e.g., `ivybridge`) supported by the target (e.g., `x86_64-pc-windows-msvc`).
 It does not build the powerset of the CPU features, but only a subset: from the list of CPU known to `rustc` for a given target, it fetches each set of CPU features and filters out the duplicates.
-Each version built is then compressed.
+After building the different versions, it filters out the duplicates by keeping the one requiring less CPU features.
-Finally, it builds a runner that contains all the compressed versions.
+Finally, it builds a runner that contains all the remaining versions compressed.
-For instance, when building for the target `x86_64-pc-windows-msvc`, 37 different versions will be built, compressed, and merged into a single portable binary.
+For instance, when building for the target `x86_64-pc-windows-msvc`, 37 different versions will be built, filtered, compressed, and merged into a single portable binary.

 When executed, the runner uncompresses and executes the build that matches the CPU features of the host.